Ava-Rimal/my-jest-project/jest-harjotus1b/README.md

 - Created a new branch `jest-harjoitus1b` for adding Jest tests.
 - Refactored exercise functions to return values instead of logging to console for testability.
-- Implemented Jest tests covering tasks 2, 3, 4, and 5 from Harjoitus 2.4.
+- Implemented Jest tests covering tasks 2, 3, 4, and 5 from Harjoitus 2 from johdatusohjelmointiin .
 - Verified that all tests pass successfully.

-### Testability of Harjoitus 2.3 tasks
+### Testability of Harjoitus 2 tasks

-During the work, I reviewed Harjoitus 2.3 to see which tasks can be tested with Jest:
+During the work, I reviewed Harjoitus 2 to see which tasks can be tested with Jest:

 | Task Number | Testable? | Notes                                             |
 |-------------|-----------|--------------------------------------------------|